bricef/phy342/src/tev.md

 If V and r are known we can see that any resistor connected to terminals A and B can be calculated very quickly.

-How to simplify such a circuit.
+How to simplify such a circuit?

-First of all we conssider an open circuit with no load connected to its terminals.
+First of all we consider an open circuit with no load connected to its terminals.

 {@class=centre}
 ![Thevenin's Theorem](../resources/tev_3.jpg)